5 Healthy High-Protein Bagel Toppings That Actually Keep You Full

 Want something creamy and tangy without the dairy?
 Our Greek yogurt herb spread or beet hummus gives you all the texture with added protein.
 I keep beet hummus prepped in the fridge, it’s gorgeous with cucumber and baby greens on a whole grain bagel.

-Sweet Bagel Toppings That Kids Actually Eat
+Sweet Toppings That Kids Actually Eat

 Our kids love peanut butter + banana, ricotta + honey, and even unsweetened applesauce + cinnamon.
 Serve them on toasted mini bagels or as a snack board with cut-up fruit.
 These healthy toppings for kids are make-ahead friendly and always devoured.